mendix/docs/content/en/docs/refguide9/mobile/distributing-mobile-apps/building-native-apps/deploying-native-app.md

 Next, do the following:

 1. Fill in an intentional version number.
-For defaults, we recommend you use these numbering guidelines:
+For defaults, Mendix recommends using these numbering guidelines:

     * Versions lower than 0.5.0 for alpha releases
     * Versions ranging from 0.5 to 0.9.x for beta releases